Noncommutative Complex Structures on Quantum Homogeneous Spaces: Describing the Maximal Prolongation of a Covariant First-Order Calculus

-In this subsection we specialise to the case of $\cp1$, and use the three-dimensional Woronowicz calculus $\Om^1_{q}(SU_2)$ on $\bC_q[SU_2]$ as a framing calculus for the Heckenberger--Kolb calculus.
-(See \cite{MMF1} for a detailed presentation of the Woronowicz calculus in the conventions of this paper).
-We do this firstly to demonstrate that there can exist more than one framing calculus for any given base space calculus, and secondly to highlight the fact that the description produced is independent of the choice of framing calculus.
+In this subsection we specialise to the case of $\cp1$, and use the famous Woronowicz $3D$-calculus $\G^1_{q}(SU_2)$ over $\bC_q[SU_2]$ as a framing calculus.
+This serves to highlight the fact that there can exist more than one framing calculus for a calculus over a quantum homogeneous space.